revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-27:How a servlet helps to create a cookie in user's machine?
+27. How a servlet helps to create a cookie in user's machine?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)